 Want to know more about volunteering with Lister Steps?
 Take a look at what volunteers Margaret & Heather have to say.

 When I heard that a volunteer was needed to start a knitting group, I offered my services to teach and help others who wanted to learn how to knit.
 I love to meet new people and I believe everyone is gifted at something they can do well.

 Within the first four weeks we had seven people attending.
 One lady was brilliant at crochet and I was overjoyed when a man joined the class and needed guidance about his pattern.
 We chatted over a ‘cuppa’ and biscuits and we learnt from each other exchanging patterns and wools.
 I had decided to knit various teddy bears with the intention to sell for my favourite charity (World Gospel Mission) which care for children in Kenya.

 I was sad when lockdown started during the COVID-19 crisis as we put the group on hold and I had to say goodbye to some lovely people.
-We have changed the name of the group to ‘Craft & Cuppa’ so that anyone can come along, with whatever craft they like doing.
 A lot of people have wonderful gifts to share with others so the group is versatile and I hope a lot more people will come and join us in the future.
 See you there!

 In 2018, I became a Research Volunteer for Lister Steps as they wanted people to look into the history of the Andrew Carnegie Library and its surrounding area.
 I thought that it would be a great opportunity for me because I had some Journalistic experience.

 I had previously been trying to set myself up as a freelancer and had been writing articles about local history and the arts, but I had found difficult to get into due to so many people wanting to do the same.
 So I decided that I would gather some more experience together by helping out with the project and see where it took me, and I have found it to be much more rewarding than I ever imagined.